 The Rastrojos' strongholds are primarily in the area where they formed: Valle del Cauca and Cauca provinces along the Pacific coast (see map).
 They also have a presence in Antioquia, Bolivar, Cesar, Choco, Cordoba, Nariño, Norte de Santander, Putumayo, Santander and Valle del Cauca, and have established a presence and run trafficking operations in Venezuela and Ecuador.

 They are different from some of Colombia's other criminal groups in that they do not necessarily try to control every part of the drug distribution chain, operating instead via strategic alliances.
 These alliances include working with rebel groups and former right-wing paramilitaries to move their product.
 They also concentrate their forces along embarkation points, specifically the border with Venezuela, and the Pacific Ocean.
 Both points give them enough control over the drugs they are shipping or the chemicals they need to bring into the country.

-The Rastrojos and Barrera moved cocaine via go-fast boats and semisubmersibles from the Pacific side of their operations, and airplanes via the Venezuelan side.
-There is some evidence that these semi-submersibles may be being replaced by fully submersibles.
-In July 2010, authorities in Ecuador found a 33-meter submarine capable of moving at least 10 tons of cocaine.
+The Rastrojos and Barrera move cocaine via go-fast boats and semisubmersibles from the Pacific side of their operations, and airplanes via the Venezuelan side.
 On the Venezuelan side, the airplanes appear to fly due north over Venezuelan territory, in order to avoid Colombian radar, until they are close to the Dominican Republic.
-Then, they head west until they reach Honduras or Guatemala where they land and offload the narcotics which continue their journey north.
+Then, they head west until they reach Honduras or Guatemala where they land and offload the narcotics, which continue their journey north.

 On the enforcement side, the Rastrojos rely on their experience, connections and recruiting.
 Their long battle with the Machos has given them the wherewithal to operate in rural and urban areas, where they've placed a number of militias and informants.
 They've also penetrated the police, many of them long-time partners of the group since the days of the Norte del Valle Cartel, and the army, with the help of Barrera, who had many informants and allies within that institution.
 Finally, they have recruited well, adding a plethora of young and experienced soldiers from the now defunct AUC.